 — For homes hosting weekend guests, it’s a good idea to wait ten minutes between showers so slow drains have time to do their job.

 — Never flush cotton balls, swabs, hair or facial scrub pads down a toilet.
 They don’t dissolve and will cause plumbing clogs.

 — Try to address any plumbing problems before the holiday and before guests arrive.
 However, in holiday emergencies, don’t hesitate to ask up front about extra holiday service fees.

 As always, know your limits.
-Minor plumbing problems often turn into plumbing catastrophes if not handled properly.
+Minor plumbing problems often turn into clogged drains and catastrophes if not handled properly.